Other UI Student Resources

 Housing and Legal Services Resources List

-Thank you for reading this year’s edition of the University of Iowa Student Government’s (UISG) Renter’s Guide for 2019-2020.
-The guide provides you with data on landlords and property management companies in the Iowa City area, which was gathered from a survey administered by UISG in thespring of 2019.
-We hope the information contained here will help to clarify questions that may arise during your search for off-campus housing and will contribute to the making of well-informed decisions when signing a lease.
+The University of Iowa Student Government’s (UISG) Renter’s Guide for 2019-2020 provides you with data on landlords and property management companies in the Iowa City area, which was gathered from a survey administered by UISG in the spring of 2019.
+UISG hopes the information contained here will help to clarify questions that may arise during your search for off-campus housing and will contribute to the making of well-informed decisions when signing a lease.

 Known as the Afro House, this space provides a supportive and inclusive environment and programs that empower students, faculty, staff, and community members to excel in their endeavors, stretch themselves to experience diversity, engage in activism, make positive choices, and serve their communities.

-The Center for Diversity and Enrichment provides pre-college student development, assistance with facilitating the enrollment process, academic coaching, and programs and activities that support the ability of underserved students to thrive and succeed at the University of Iowa.
+The Center for Diversity and Enrichment (CDE) provides pre-college student development, assistance with facilitating the enrollment process, academic coaching, and programs and activities that support the ability of underserved students to thrive and succeed at the University of Iowa.
 Academic Coaches are available to support students throughout all aspects of their college experience.
-We want to make sure your transition to the university is a good one and that you are aware of the opportunities available on campus.
+CDE wants to make sure your transition to the university is a good one and that you are aware of the opportunities available on campus.

-The Division of Diversity, Equity, and Inclusion provides leadership and resources to support the University diversity, equity, and inclusion goals, as articulated in its Strategic Plan 2016-2021.
+The Division of Diversity, Equity, and Inclusion provides leadership and resources to support the university's diversity, equity, and inclusion goals, as articulated in its Strategic Plan 2016-2021.
 The DDEI helps to coordinate the central diversity, equity, and inclusion efforts and inform all parts of campus about opportunities happening across campus.
 The DDEI offices also assist efforts to recruit and retain faculty, staff, and students.
-The offices primary goals is to enhance a welcoming, respectful and inclusive campus environment for all.
+The offices' primary goal is to enhance a welcoming, respectful and inclusive campus environment for all.

 The program is dedicated to ensuring that all Veterans are aware of benefits, services and programs offered by the VA.
 The Iowa City VA Health Care System Minority Veterans program services the following minority Veterans: African American, Asian Americans, Hispanic Americans, Native Americans (American Indians, Alaskan Native and Native Hawaiians), and Pacific Island Americans.